breatheco-de/content/src/content/lesson/what-is-sql-database.md

 ---
 title: "Mastering Databases: What is SQL Database"
 subtitle: "Are you ready to work with data?
-Learn here about what is SQL Database and how to work with it."
+Learn here about what SQL Database is, and how to work with it."
 cover_local: "../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg"
 textColor: "white"
 date: "2023-06-26T00:35:31+00:00"